Gated Linear Attention Transformers with Hardware-Efficient Training: Conclusion

 \section{Conclusion}

 We propose an efficient algorithm for training linear attention Transformers with data-dependent gating mechanisms.
 Our algorithm makes it possible to balance FLOPs against parallellism, while still allowing for the use of half-precision matmuls which can take advantage of tensor core units on modern GPUs.
-Experiments on language modeling at moderate scale demonstrate that gated linear attention Transformers can perform respectably compared to strong Transformer and state-space model baselines. \fi
+Experiments on language modeling demonstrate that gated linear attention Transformers can perform respectably compared to strong baselines.